Cloudef/mach-flake/README.md

 #!
 #!
 Additional attributes:
 #!    zigTarget: Specify target for zig compiler, defaults to nix host.
-#:    zigInheritStdenv:

-#:    zigInheritStdenv:
+#!    zigInheritStdenv:
-#:       By default if zigTarget is specified, nixpkgs stdenv compatible environment is not used.
+#!
+By default if zigTarget is specified, nixpkgs stdenv compatible environment is not used.
-#:       Set this to true, if you want to specify zigTarget, but still use the derived stdenv compatible environment.
+#!
+Set this to true, if you want to specify zigTarget, but still use the derived stdenv compatible environment.
-#:    zigPreferMusl: Prefer musl libc without specifying the target.
+#!    zigPreferMusl: Prefer musl libc without specifying the target.
 #!    zigDisableWrap: makeWrapper will not be used.
 Might be useful if distributing outside nix.
 #!    zigWrapperArgs: Additional arguments to makeWrapper.
 #!    zigBuildZon: Path to build.zig.zon file, defaults to build.zig.zon.